Every person entering aged care will be asked to pay towards daily living expenses for essential services

 The maximum daily fee for a permanent resident of an aged care home is based on the Age Pension.
 The Government has set the maximum daily fee amount at 85 percent of the annual single basic Age Pension.

-Learn more about pension including rates at the Department of Human Services government website.
+Learn more about pension including rates at the Services Australia website.

 An accommodation payment

 How much you pay for this depends on your assets and your income.
 If you have less than $50,500 in assets or annual income then you won’t have to pay anything.

 If you have or receive more than $50,500 in assets and annual income, then you can be asked to pay an accommodation payment but you have some choice about how you pay for this.